 3.2 Yield parameters

 The maximum fruit diameter (6.86 cm) was recorded under the treatment T11-50% RDF + 50% FYM + Azotobacter + Azospirillum followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillum with 6.83 cm.
-The minimum fruit yield per hectare (4.80 cm) were recorded in T0 (control) treatment.
-This might be due to the combined application of organic manures and inorganic fertilizers which might have acted complementary and supplementary to each other and resulted into adequate slow but steady supply of nutrients.
+The minimum fruit yield per hectare (4.80 cm) was recorded for the T0 (control) treatment.
+This might be due to the combined application of organic manures and inorganic fertilizers, which might have acted complementary and supplementary to each other and resulted in an adequately slow but steady supply of nutrients.
 The availability of nutrients at the critical stages of crop growth resulted early establishment, vigorous growth and development of plants leading to longer and wider fruits.
 High value in fruit length and fruit diameter was observed due to integrated nutrients application by [14] in tomato.

 The maximum fruit weight (44.84 g) was recorded under the treatment T11-50% RDF + 50% FYM + Azotobacter + Azospirillum followed by T12-50% RDF + 50% Vermicompost + Azotobacter + Azospirillum with 44.33 cm.
 The minimum fruit weight (28.62g) were recorded in T0 (control) treatment.
 Similar findings have been reported by [14] in tomato.